testu8710/UPCVerseWalletAndroid/README.md

  * QmSz9NUpJqnXd2Mn7KGVGHumcSVSBbCdDtmfrCnuB5AGBg - ProofOfConceptOS        - Use case: Demonstrate how one wallet can connect to multiple codebases, smart contracts, or blockchains.
 # UncancelledOS
  * QmPC5YGDyHfLeorgyXfv4gfvEjQH6JB5RL1xns8Qg55CwN - UncancelledOS           - Use case: Demonstrate how a parallel can be used Free speech using UPC codes for individuals who have been "cancelled".
 This example uses the same currency as base reality (IntelX) and distributes UPCNFT tokens
+# SunriseOS
+ * QmaR5PNJ8N47QQyw36WEwoER41ef5ToRdgh8hqoLdi43N5 - SunriseOS - Use case:  Parallel that was created to show that different OSs can have different avatar (hero) sets than the base parallel.